Configure and use Kafka Tiered Storage

 Overview

-The Tiered Storage option in ADS can be enabled in the configuration parameters of the Kafka service at a time for only one of two storage options: HDFS or S3.
+The Tiered Storage option in ADS can be enabled in the Kafka service configuration parameters at a time for only one of the following storage options:

 Below are detailed steps to enable the Tiered Storage option.